cfmorris/fresh-kali/README.md

 # fresh-kali
 Procedures for setting up a kali box after its inevitably destroyed.
+Update this list next time with the information needed to automate as much as possible with .sh scripts.
+Create a git repo for THM and cryptohacks stuff for redundancy.

 # You did it again?
 1. sudo apt update